tkonopka/shrt/README.md

- cache | assignc | assign to variable using value from cache cache | cachedir | set a directory to act as a disk cache cache | cachefile | get path to a file in cache cache | existsc | check if cache contains representation for a variable cache | loadc | load object from cache cache | rmc | remove an object from environment and from cache
+ cache | assignc | assign to variable using value from cache cache | cachedir | set a directory to act as a disk cache cache | cachefile | get path to a file in cache cache | cacheprefix | set a prefix for cache files cache | existsc | check if cache contains representation for a variable cache | loadc | load object from cache cache | rmc | remove an object from environment and from cache